intercom/intercom-ios/README.md

 <img width="451" alt="copy_items" src="https://user-images.githubusercontent.com/3185423/102404075-19521a00-3fdf-11eb-9ddd-2cf8d2efa657.png">

-3. In the target settings for your app, set the Intercom.framework to “Embed & Sign”.
+3. In the target settings for your app, set the Intercom.xcframework to “Embed & Sign”.
 This can be found in the “Frameworks, Libraries, and Embedded Content” section of the “General” tab.

 <img width="613" alt="embed_sign" src="https://user-images.githubusercontent.com/3185423/102403646-7e594000-3fde-11eb-89e6-0dc280bf24b2.png">